CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 109.0.sec=In Article 11 of Regulation (EU) 2019/2144, the following paragraph is added:

-109.1.sec=‘3.sec=When adopting the implementing acts pursuant to paragraph 2, concerning artificial intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*8), the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.
+109.1.sec=‘3.sec=When adopting the implementing acts pursuant to paragraph 2, concerning artificial intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*8), the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.

 109.=[G/Z/ol-none/s1]